Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

 ![](media/ad73df5ca594a82ee40bbe0d0f087584.png)

-6. To assign AI skills to the camera, from the top menu, select **Configure AI Skills**.
+6. To configure the AI Skill, select the camera, select **Add AI Skills"**, select the AI Skill you want, and then select **Add**.
-    The **Configure AI Skills** pane opens on the right, displaying the AI skill you created earlier in this tutorial.
+    The **Add AI Skills** pane opens on the right, displaying the AI skill you created earlier in this tutorial.

 7. Select the AI skill to add it to your camera, and then select **Configure**.
 8. Select **Review + Deploy** to move to the next step.